 Middle school hours also vary across different school districts and states.
 On average, middle schools tend to start their day between 7:30 AM and 8:30 AM and end between 2:30 PM and 3:30 PM.

-According to a study conducted by the Center for Public Education, the average length of a middle school day is about 6 hours and 45 minutes.
+The average length of a middle school day is about 6 hours and 45 minutes.
 This includes time for instruction, passing periods between classes, lunch, and other activities.

 Some middle schools may have a block schedule, where students have longer class periods on certain days and shorter periods on others.
 This allows for more in-depth instruction and flexibility in curriculum delivery.